 Asylum seekers have the right to material assistance (reception) throughout the asylum procedure.
 The reception process starts at Fedasil's Dispatching service.

 Allocation of a reception place

-Belgium has over 25,000 reception places in total.
+Belgium has over 23,000 reception places in total.
 The network comprises collective and individual reception structures.
 The collective structures are reception centres managed by Fedasil, the Red Cross of Belgium or other partners.
-The individual structures are housing managed by the Public Social Welfare Centre or by NGOs.
+The individual structures are housing managed by the Public Social Welfare Centre (‘local reception initiatives’) or by NGOs.

-The reception centres are 'open' centres, meaning the residents are free to come and go.
+The reception centres are 'open', meaning the residents are free to come and go.
 They receive accommodation and meals, clothing and also social, medical and psychological support, a daily allowance (pocket money) as well as access to legal assistance and services such as interpreting and training.

 End of the reception

 The right to reception ends once the asylum procedure has finished and all possible appeals have failed.
 In the event of a positive decision, refugees (or beneficiaries of subsidiary protection) receive a resident’s permit and may start to look for their own accommodation.
 They are entitled to remain at the reception structure for a further two months in order to allow them to find suitable accommodation.
 They may request assistance from a Public Social Welfare Centre.